Emmanuel Da Costa

 Emmanuel Da Costa (born 3 September 1977) is a French professional football manager and former player who played as a midfielder.
-As of the 2022–23 season, he works as assistant manager at Ligue 2 club Saint-Étienne.
+He currently works as manager at the club Hesperange.

 Managerial career

 Da Costa played football at an amateur level in the French lower division.
 An intelligent midfielder, his career was plagued by injuries.
 Da Costa began coaching at Rouen, and eventually became a professional coach when he promoted Quevilly-Rouen to Ligue 2 in 2017.

 Da Costa left Quevilly-Rouen in May 2020.
 A few days later, he was announced as manager of SC Lyon.
 He was sacked from the job on 18 December 2020, after just one win in 16 games.
 On 15 March 2021, he was announced as manager of Créteil.

 On 9 June 2022, it was announced that Da Costa had joined Ligue 2 side Saint-Étienne as assistant manager to Laurent Batlles.

+In June 2024, Da Costa became new manager of Hesperange in Luxembourg.